Peanhua/StructureSaverWeb/documentation/setup.md

 See the "backend/bin/initialize_db.sh" script for example how to initialize the database.
 The bin -directory in the backend contains also couple other useful tools for managing the database.

+The backend creates necessary tables and a default user "root" with password set to "aaa" if they don't exist.

 ## Starting the Backend